harvanchik/tailwind-template/README.md

 In addition to that, Gulp will also optimize and minify the files as needed.
 The HTML, SVG, and JavaScript files will all be minified.
 Minifying a file simply means removing whitespace and other unnecessary characters/symbols.
 We do this to reduce the size of the files(s).

 The styles (css) will be copied over to the dist as well.
 Since the css is already minified by Tailwind CLI's use of [PostCSS](https://postcss.org/) and the [JIT Engine](https://tailwindcss.com/docs/just-in-time-mode), we do not need to minify it here.
-It is **important** to first run `npm run prod` before running `gulp`.
+It is **important** to first run `pnpm run prod` before running `gulp`.
 By not doing this, gulp will be using the non-minified version of your CSS.

 The images will also be copied over as well and optimized using [gulp-image](https://www.npmjs.com/package/gulp-image), an image optimizer.
 This will **only** optimize PNG, JPG, and GIF images.
 Nearly every other image type will be copied over, but not optimized, including PDF files.

 ### Using Gulp

 So how do you use Gulp?
 It's very easy!
 Here are three options.
 1) Open the [VS Code terminal](https://imgur.com/a/JbdX0if.png) and run the command `gulp`.
 This will execute the default task found in the **gulpfile.js** file in the root directory.
 The default task then executes, in order, all of the other tasks to build the project.
 2) Alternatively, I have created an NPM script called `gulp`.
 You can run this from the [bottom left corner of the VS Code window in the NPM Scripts tab](https://imgur.com/a/3hGD00j.png).
-3) If you do not see the NPM scripts tab, you may also [run this command in the terminal](https://imgur.com/a/Ucmbmtz.png) by running `npm run gulp`, but at that point, just typing `gulp` is easier.
+3) If you do not see the NPM scripts tab, you may also [run this command in the terminal](https://imgur.com/a/Ucmbmtz.png) by running `pnpm run gulp`, but at that point, just typing `gulp` is easier.

 ### What if I Need a Different Output Folder Name?